-Your share of the nonelective contribution will be determined by a fixed formula provided by your Employer.
+Your share of the nonelective contribution will be determined by the formula for making that contribution.

 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

 What compensation is used to determine my Plan benefits?

 Definition of compensation.
 Compensation is defined as Regular Salary for purpose of Nonelective Contributions.
 For faculty, Regular Salary is defined as the salary stated in the academic year contract or appointment letter and for all other Employees as the basic annual earnings or hourly wage.
 The following describes the adjustments to compensation that apply for the contributions noted above.